reaktorams/ams-birthday-bot/README.md

-# NodeJS Birthday Reminder App
+# Bun Birthday Reminder App

-This NodeJS application is a birthday reminder that checks [a Google Sheets document](https://docs.google.com/spreadsheets/d/1adG43W9XnsAoTlPLgJ2Hi04xi9q4FhunddWeCDwz1W8/edit#gid=0) for birthdays and sends a Slack notification with a birthday message and a random GIF to the designated Slack channel.
+This Bun application is a birthday reminder that checks [a Google Sheets document](https://docs.google.com/spreadsheets/d/1adG43W9XnsAoTlPLgJ2Hi04xi9q4FhunddWeCDwz1W8/edit#gid=0) for birthdays and sends a Slack notification with a birthday message and a random GIF to the designated Slack channel.

 ## Installation